rochacbruno/micro-rust-plugin/help/rust-plugin.md

 * `rust-plugin-cargofmt`: run cargo-fmt on project.
 Default value: `off`
 * `rust-plugin-rustclippy`: run cargo-clippy on project.
 Default value: `off`

 You also press F6 (the default binding) to open a prompt to rename.

-You can rebind this in your `bindings.json` file with the action `go.gorename`.
+You can rebind this in your `bindings.json` file with the action's below

+`rust.rustfmt`
+`rust.cargofmt`
+`rust.cargocheck`
+`rust.cargoclippy`